JulienPeloton/20241125-what-was-that/README.md

 ## Nature of this event?

-> [!IMPORTANT]
-> Questions remained: what could have caused the rise of Moving Object candidates in Fink?
+Questions remained: what could have caused the rise of Moving Object candidates in Fink?
 Why are they clustered in overdense regions?

 ### Starlink launch close: coincidence?